-There's one last factor to be considered; the enjoyment of bread has dropped throughout the Western world because the loaf you buy in the supermarket is so fattening; like refined starch it has a very high glycemic index.
+There is one last factor to be considered; the enjoyment of bread has dropped throughout the Western world because the loaf you buy in the supermarket is so fattening; like refined starch it has a very high glycemic index.
 But your own homemade loaf, baked with flour from your electric mill is to be enjoyed daily; within reason.
-I eat it daily and haven't put on an ounce.
+I eat it regularly and have not put on an ounce.

 It is the refined carbs that make us fat.
 Start looking today at the different makes of the electric flour mill.

 I alluded above to the fact that there are problems associated with taking calcium and vitamin E supplements; serious health issues.

 This may seem unbelievable to you, but researchers have found that the elderly folk religiously taking their calcium supplement to prevent the dreadful osteoporosis actually have a significantly higher incidence of coronary artery disease; that mineral doesn't just end up in the bones.
-Taken in pill form it's also deposited in the coronary vessels raising our blood pressure; but not from your food.
+Taken in pill form it is also deposited in the coronary vessels raising our blood pressure; but not from your food.

-You can find a link to the subject below; that's why it affects chiropractors, and the reason they are starting to take an interest in such diverse subjects as an electric flour mill.
-Brittle bone disease is a subject we face many times daily at the coalface; get granny off those calcium supplements and onto bread made with 100% wholemeal.
+You can find a link to the subject below; that is why it affects chiropractors, and the reason they are starting to take an interest in such diverse subjects as an electric flour mill.
+Brittle bone disease is a condition we face many times daily at the coalface; get granny off those calcium supplements and onto bread made with 100% wholemeal.

 I realise I'm writing to two groups of people:

 The cost of making your own homemade bread is obviously dependent on where you live.

 Here in South Africa, the so-called wholemeal flour (but still refined) costs R7.20 per loaf; that's about 50 US cents.
-But it's only R2.40 per loaf (a third) if you buy wheat from a farmer and have an electric flour mill.
+But it's only R2.40 (a third) if you buy wheat from a farmer and have an electric flour mill.